pschraut/UnityScriptableObjectContainer/README.md

 | ```void GetObjects(Type type, List<T> results)``` | ```void GetComponents(Type type, List<T> results)``` |
 | ```T GetObject<T>()``` | ```T GetComponent<T>``` |
 | ```void GetObjects<T>(List<T> results)``` | ```void GetComponents(List<T> results)``` |

+You can think of a ScriptableObjectContainer as "GameObject" and its sub-assets (or objects) would be the Components on a GameObject.

 # Installation